-- a) For CAD Overdraft Loans, the Bank's Prime Rate plus 1.00% per annum calculated monthly in arrears on the daily balance, payable on the last business day of each month; - b) For USD Overdraft Loans, the Bank's U.S. Base Rate plus 1.00% per annum on the basis of a year of 360 days, calculated monthly in arrears on the daily balance, payable on the last business day of each month; - c) A standby fee equal to 0.25% per annum of the daily unutilized portion of the maximum limit available under the operating loan facility calculated monthly in arrears;
+- For CAD Overdraft Loans, the Bank's Prime Rate plus 1.00% per annum on the basis of a year of 365 days, calculated monthly in arrears on the daily balance on the last day of each month, payable on the first business day of the following month; - For USD Overdraft Loans, the Bank's U.S. Base Rate plus 1.00% per annum on the basis of a year of 360 days, calculated monthly in arrears on the daily balance on the last day of each month, payable on the first business day of the following month; - (c) Monthly administration fee of \$150 payable on the first business day of each month, and an annual review fee of \$2,000.